-If you are eligible to participate in the study, you will complete a simple symptom questionnaire and your physician will conduct a physical examination, review your clinical history and symptoms, collect a blood sample, and perform a transvaginal ultrasound (TVU).
+If you are eligible to participate in the study your physician will conduct a physical examination, review your clinical history and symptoms, collect a blood sample, and perform a transvaginal ultrasound (TVU).
 Depending on your physician’s findings you will either be referred to a specialist or more likely require follow up visits at 6 and 12 months after your initial visit.
-The 6 month follow up visit will be a telephone consultation and the 12 month follow up visit will be a telephone consultation or a possible in person visit that will include a physician examination, review of your symptoms, a blood sample collection, and transvaginal ultrasound.
+The 6 month follow up visit will be a telephone consultation and the 12 month follow up visit will be a telephone consultation or a possible in person visit that will include a transvaginal ultrasound.
 The information collected will enable physicians to assess the accuracy of the blood test.

 The study is sponsored and funded by AOA Dx Inc, headquartered in Boston, MA.
 AOA is a team of women’s health specialists that aims to bring to market innovative, impactful, and cost‐effective medical technologies.
 AOA’s goal is to revolutionize the early diagnosis of disease by identifying and developing new biomarkers for detection which will aid physicians and improve outcomes for women.